 Why are Deer Rubbing Antlers on Trees?

-Living close to nature can be an incredibly rewarding experience, but even the most dedicated lovers of wildlife may get pretty frustrated when they discover the local deer rubbed bark off trees in their yard.
+Living close to nature can be an incredibly rewarding experience, but even the most dedicated lovers of wildlife may get pretty frustrated when they discover the local deer rubbed the bark off the trees in their yard.
 Not only does this behavior cause unsightly damage, it can permanently disfigure or kill young trees.

 Aside from the obvious visual deterioration, deer rubbing tree bark is very bad for the tree they’re rubbing on.
 Peeling back just the bark can open the tree up to damage from pests and disease, but typical deer damage doesn’t stop there.
 Once the rub has gotten through the cork layer, the delicate cambium is at risk.
 This tissue layer is where both xylem and phloem, the transport tissues every tree needs to survive, develop.
 If just one section of the tree’s cambium is damaged, it might survive, but deer will often rub most of the way around a tree, causing the plant to slowly starve.